Here’s a quick quiz for you...

 “What the hell went wrong?”

-Well, it seems the levels I drew did hold up, albeit not to the exact pip.
+Well, it seems the levels I drew at the resistance level did hold up, albeit not to the exact pip.

 And that’s when I had an “Aha!” moment…